open-resources/dash_curriculum/_sources/part2/chapter8.md

 ## Exercises
 (1) Using the gapminder data, create a stacked bar chart where we have `year` on the x-axis and population (`pop`) on the y-axis.
 Each column of the chart should show the `continent` populations stacked one on the other.
 (In order to show one value per continent, the data should be grouped by year and continent).
-As chart `template`, use `plotly_dark`.
+Use `plotly_dark` as the chart `template`.
 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold